HPV & CERVICAL CANCER

-The most effective way to detect HPV is through regular Pap tests, 2 yearly or as recommended by your doctor.
+The most effective way to detect HPV is through having a Cervical Screening Test (or HPV test), 5 yearly or as recommended by your doctor.

-I have had a full hysterectomy, do I still need to have a Pap test?
+I have had a full hysterectomy, do I still need to have a Cervical Screening Test?

-It is important, no matter what type of hysterectomy or surgery you have has, you should discuss you need for Pap tests with your doctor.
-Women who have had a hysterectomy usually do not require further Pap smears, however, in some cases, Pap tests may still be needed.
+It is important, no matter what type of hysterectomy or surgery you have had, you should discuss your need for future Cervical Screening Tests with your doctor.
+Women who have had a hysterectomy usually do not require further cervical screenings, however, in some cases, Cervical Screening Tests may still be needed.

-- Women who have had a hysterectomy but have never had a Pap smear should also have a vault smear.
+- Women who have had a hysterectomy but have never had a cervical screening should also have a vault smear.

-- Women who have had a partial hysterectomy, where the cervix is not removed, should still have a Pap smear every two years.
+- Women who have had a partial hysterectomy, where the cervix is not removed, should still have a Cervical Screening Test every five years.

 Many women do not know exactly what type of hysterectomy they had.
 If you are not sure, it is important to find out by speaking to your doctor.

-I’ve been through menopause; do I still need to have a Pap test?
+I’ve been through menopause; do I still need to have a Cervical Screening Test?

-Pap tests are recommended every 2 years from the age of 18-69, unless your doctor advises otherwise.
-The risk of getting cervical cancer is the same even after menopause so it is important to keep having Pap smears every two years, even after menopause.
+Cervical Screening Tests are recommended every 5 years from the age of 25-74, unless your doctor advises otherwise.
+The risk of getting cervical cancer is the same even after menopause so it is important to keep having Cervical Screening Tests every five years, even after menopause.

-Pap tests are recommended every 2 years from the age of 18-69, unless your doctor advises otherwise.
-If you are 70 years or over and have had two normal Pap test in the last five years, you do not have to keep having Pap test, but you can continue to if you would like to.
-Women who are over 70 years who have never had a Pap tesy, or any woman who requests a Pap smear, can make an appointment to be screened.
+Cervical Screening Tests are recommended every 5 years from the age of 25-74, unless your doctor advises otherwise.
+If you are 70 years or over and have had regular Cervical Screening Tests, you will be recommended to have an exit HPV Test, but you can continue to if you would like to.
+Women who are over 70 years who have never had a Cervical Screening Test, or any woman who requests a HPV Test, can make an appointment to be screened.

-Where can I go to get a Pap test?
+Where can I go to get a Cervical Screening Test?